freelawproject/doctor/README.md

 Doctor
 ------------------------------------

-Welcome to Doctor, Free Law Project's microservice for converting, extracting and modifiying documents and audio files.
+Welcome to Doctor, Free Law Project's microservice for converting, extracting and modifying documents and audio files.

 At a high level, this service provides you with high-performance HTTP endpoints that can:

- - Extract text from documents in various formats
+ - Extract text from various types of documents
  - Convert audio files from one format to another while stripping messy metadata
  - Create thumbnails of PDFs